The best way to get started, is to get started.

 I was recently watching a talk on TED.com by Dr. Terry Wahls, clinical professor of medicine at the University of Iowa Carver College of Medicine.
 She was diagnosed with multiple sclerosis in 2000 and within a few years was confined to a wheelchair.

-Coming to the realization that she might loose both her independence and job, Dr. Wahls decided it was time for a change.
+Coming to the realization that she might lose both her independence and job, Dr. Wahls decided it was time for a change.

-She realized that there were certain nutrients that would feed her brain and nervous system.
+She discovered that there were certain nutrients that could feed her brain and nervous system.
 These nutrients were available in supplemental form (which she took).
 But more importantly she discovered that by eating a whole foods diet based on the way we ate thousands of years ago, she could obtain all of the nutrients she needed and more.

 Dr. Wahls began a strict regimen of a whole foods diet, exercise, physiotherapy, and meditation.
 One year later, after a miraculous recovery, she went on an 18-mile biking tour to celebrate her good health.